garagehive/garagehive.github.io/docs/garagehive-tyre-scanner-integration.md

    ![](media/garagehive-tyre-scanner1.gif)

 ### Tyre Scanner Checklist Template
 The Tyre Scanner is used in conjunction with the Checklist, which is where the Tyre Scan report is obtained.
-For achieve this, you should create a checklist template to be used with the tyre scanner report.
+To achieve this, you should create a checklist template to be used with the tyre scanner report.
 Here's how to do it:
 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **Checklist Templates**, and select the related link.
 2. Select the **MOT** checklist template from the list, and then click on **Linked Item Groups** in the actions bar.